FritscheLab/practical-genai-coding-guide/docs/templates/GitHubRepoDocumentationGuidelines.md

 **Please provide the following information:**

-1.  **Repository Name:** (Optional) `[User to provide, e.g., "Data Processing Utilities"]` - *If not provided, I will analyze the scripts and suggest 5 suitable names based on the script analysis and ask the user to choose one.
+1.  **Repository Name:** (Optional) `[User to provide, e.g., "Data Processing Utilities"]` - *If not provided, you will analyze the scripts and suggest 5 suitable names based on the script analysis and ask the user to choose one.
 Confirm the final name before proceeding.*
 2.  **Primary Scripting Language(s):** `[User to specify, e.g., "R and Python", "Python only", "R (tidyverse)"]`
 3.  **Target Python Version:** (Optional) `[e.g., 3.11]` - *Defaults to a recent stable version if not specified.*
 4.  **Target R Version:** (Optional) `[e.g., 4.3]` - *Defaults to a recent stable version if not specified.*